Dominic Smith Player Props: Nationals vs. Marlins

-Dominic Smith -- with a slugging percentage of .486 in his past 10 games, including three extra-base hits -- will be in action for the Washington Nationals versus the Miami Marlins, with Braxton Garrett on the mound, on June 17 at 4:05 PM ET.
+The Washington Nationals, including Dominic Smith (.289 on-base percentage in past 10 games, 54 points below season-long percentage), take on starter Jesus Luzardo and the Miami Marlins at Nationals Park, Sunday at 1:35 PM ET.

-In his last game, he racked up two hits (going 2-for-4) against the Marlins.
+In his most recent game he had a hitless showing (0-for-4) against the Marlins.

 Dominic Smith Game Info & Props vs. the Marlins